 The second component of the system is the prosthetic sock.
 These socks are layered on top of the liner and act as a wick between the liner and the socket.
 Socks also accommodate for volume changes within the residual limb.

 Next, the inner cup is slid over the prosthetic sock.
-This is where the POA system is different than others.
-A vacuum chamber laminated into the cup will allow even pressure to be distributed over the entire residua limb.
+This is where the POA system is different from others.
+A vacuum chamber laminated into the cup will allow even pressure to be distributed over the entire residual limb.
 A sealing sleeve, which is attached to the inner cup, is then rolled up to seal against the liner.

-Lastly, the outer socket (with the knee and foot at-tached) is placed over the inner cup and the two pieces are locked together with a pin.
-Air is removed from the socket through a vacuum tube using a pump, creating elevated vacuum.
-This provides the intimate fit that re-sults in the feeling that the prosthesis is a part of you.
+Lastly, the outer socket (with the knee and foot attached) is placed over the inner cup and the two pieces are locked together with a pin.
+Air is evacuated from the socket through a one-way expulsion valve which creates suction.
+This provides the intimate fit that results in the feeling that the prosthesis is a part of you.